shuozhixu/Modelling_2024/README.md

 Note: to determine the two chemical potential differences, the temperature needs to be higher than the melting point.
 [A previous paper](http://dx.doi.org/10.1063/5.0116898) on two refractory MPEAs used 1500 K, which might be sufficient for MoNbTa.
 You can use the method described in Section 3.1 of [this paper](https://doi.org/10.1117/12.2635100) to determine whether MoNbTa melts at 1500 K. For this purpose, The radial distribution function can be [calculated in OVITO](https://www.ovito.org/manual/reference/pipelines/modifiers/coordination_analysis.html).
 If the material does not melt at 1500 K, let me know.

 Once the two chemical potential differences are identified, change the temperature in line 2 from `1500` to `300`.
-Then redo the calculation, which will produce a file `data.MoNbTa_CSRO` eventually.
+Then redo the calculation, which will produce a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.

+#### Target quantities calculation

-Use that data file to calculate the lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate the GSFE at 0 K.
+Use the data file `data.MoNbTa_CSRO` to calculate the lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate the GSFE at 0 K.

 Use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.

+In particular, the initial trial lattice parameter is 3.135 Angstrom, but after running LAMMPS simulations, it might change.
+To new trial lattice parameter can be calculated by

+	(lx/(10*sqrt(6.)/2.)+ly/(46*sqrt(3.))+lz/(14*sqrt(2.)))/3.

-In particular, the trial lattice parameter is 3.135 Angstrom.
-When calculating the lattice parameter at 0 K, change line 44 of `lmp_0K.in` to
+Also, when calculating the lattice parameter at 0 K, change line 44 of `lmp_0K.in` to

 	variable lat_para equal (lx/(10*sqrt(6.)/2.)+ly/(46*sqrt(3.))+lz/(14*sqrt(2.)))/3.

+#### Warren-Cowley parameter calculation

+Build a new directory named `WC` and move three files there: `cn.out` from the last LAMMPS simulation, `cn.sh`, and `csro.sh`.

+Run

+	sh cn.sh

+Then you will find a new directory `cn` and one or more `rdf.*.dat` files in it.
+Then move `csro.sh` into the `cn` directory and execute it, i.e.,

+	move csro.sh cn/
+	sh csro.sh

+Then you will find a file named `csro.a1.dat`, which is what we need.
+The 2nd to 7th numbers in that file are a\_MoMo, a\_MoNb, a\_MoTa, a\_NbNb, a\_NbTa, a\_TaTa, respectively.
+These are Warren-Cowley (WC) parameters.

+In fact, you can calculate the WC parameters for random MoNbTa too.
+To do that, in `lmp_mdmc.in`,

+- Lines 3 and 4.
+Change the two large numbers to zero
+- Linne 25.
+Change the data file name to `data.MoNbTa_random`

+Then run a LAMMPS simulation using the modified `lmp_mdmc.in`, `data.MoNbTa_random`, and `CrMoNbTaVW_Xu2022.eam.alloy`.

+Using all WC parameters to make a plot similar to Figure 2(d) of [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044).

 ### Pure metals